Bützow station: History

 Bützow station was opened with the (Bad) Kleinen–Rostock line and the branch line to Güstrow on 13 May 1850.
 Construction of the first entrance building, a roundhouse, a carriage shed, a water tower and two signal boxes started in 1849.
 The diversion of the Nebel river was necessary in Wolken, a district of Bützow.
 The first train, which was loaded with sleepers and rails, arrived at the station on 26 November 1849, creating great public interest.
 A day before the opening of passenger services the station was formally inaugurated.
 Initially two trains ran on the Rostock–Hagenow route and three on the Bützow–Güstrow route each day.

 The line towards Güstrow was extended to Neubrandenburg in 1864 and to Strasburg in 1867, which increased the importance of the station as a transport hub.
 The construction of the Bützow–Güstrow canal made necessary the reconstruction of the railway facilities in Bützow.
 The station was originally a “wedge” station (Keilbahnhof) with the line to Güstrow branching off to the south-east distance from the line to Kleinen.
 The line to Güstrow was realigned after the reconstruction, creation a new approximately three kilometre-long section that now branches off to the east from the line to Rostock.
 On the route of the old line there is now a road.

 The station building was remodelled in 1879 and it was replaced in 1892/93 by an enlarged building in the Renaissance Revival style.
 The corner buildings were occupied by the homes of rail officials and in the central section there were rail premises, a ticket office and separate waiting rooms for different classes.

 With the rerouting of the line direct services from Hamburg and Lubeck to Güstrow and Stettin (now Szczecin) were possible.
 This route developed over the years to 1945 as the main long-distance route through Bützow station.

 Once there were two mechanical interlockings but since 1992 signal box B has served only to control the level crossing barriers.
 Other functions were transferred up to 1972 to the Bützow signalling control centre, which started operations in 1970.
 In 1986/87, the Bad Kleinen–Schwaan and Bützow–Güstrow sections were electrified.

 After the Peaceful Revolution, the facade of the station building was restored and the building made for sale.
 With the installation of modern platform displays, the remaining staff were withdrawn from the station in May 2009.
 The visual and audible passenger information systems have since been operated from Rostock.

 Passenger services

-Bützow station is served by Regional-Express and Intercity trains of Deutsche Bahn as well as services of Ostseeland-Verkehrs (OLA).